-Sex ratios provide that there are many male on school goers (52%), dependent young population (52%), and working age (51%) compare with female working age.
+The school-going-age population is reflective of 10, 649 students in elementary education, and 14,966 in secondary education.
+Furthermore, tertiary education is attended by 1, 096.
+Sex ratios provide that there are many male schoolgoers (52%), dependent young population (52%), and working age (51%) compared with female working age.

 Other Population Characteristics

 There is a total of 13,934 (or 46.31% ) married members of the population, which is highly distributed between the age of 30-34, 35-39, 25-29, 30-34, 40-44, 45-19, 50-54, and 20-24.
 There are 170 cases of marriage below 20 years old, while live-in or cohabitation is accounted at 3.0% of the population.
 Moreover, cohabitation and young marriages contribute to the increase in the population and its dependency ratio.
 The remaining 13,267 or 44.09% is of single status and is highly characterized by a young population below 20 years old with 7,853.

 b.
 Literacy Rate

 On education, there is a total of 38.26% high school graduates, while 27.22% received full elementary education.
 0.08% earned post-baccalaureate degrees, and 3.56% and 1.46% are categorized as no grade completed and not stated, respectively.
 There is 96.44% functional literacy in the municipality, Functional Literacy is considered to be the attained education of at least one grade in basic elementary education.

 Most Taliseños speak Tagalog.
 Other languages include English, Bicolano, Ilocano and others.